-Unit 4 - How does life change and respond to challenges over time?
+Unit 4 - How does life change and respond to challenges?

-- Investigate the relatedness between species and the impact of various change events on a population's gene pool. - Examine biological evolution by natural selection, examining changes in life forms using evidence from palaeontology, biogeography, developmental biology and structural morphology. - Examine the human fossil record and the interrelationships between human biological and cultural evolution.
-The biological consequences, and social and ethical implications, of manipulating the DNA molecule and applying biotechnologies is explored for both the individual and the species. - A student practical investigation related to cellular processes and/or biological change is undertaken in either Unit 3 or Unit 4.
+- Focus on the immune response of organisms to specific pathogens including their unique molecules called antigens and how they illicit an immune response, the nature of immunity and the role of vaccinations in providing immunity. - Investigate the relatedness between species and the impact of various change events on a population's gene pool. - Examine biological evolution by natural selection, examining changes in life forms using evidence from fossilisation, structural morphology and molecular homology. - A student practical investigation related to cellular processes and/or biological change is undertaken in either Unit 3 or Unit 4.

-Unit 1 & 2 can include practical investigations, tests and Examinations

-Unit 3 & 4 can include practical investigations, VCAA SACs and an external examination
+- Unit 1 & 2 can include practical investigations, tests and Examinations - Unit 3 & 4 can include practical investigations, VCAA SAC's and an external examination